Insurance Against Homelessness

 A Solution: Insurance Against Homelessness

-Hundreds of MassLandlords members (and counting) are intrigued by the possibility of “insurance against homelessness” or a “landlord tenant guarantee”.
+Hundreds of MassLandlords members (and counting) are intrigued by the “landlord tenant guarantee”.
 The idea is to insure a private landlord (up to some limit) for damage, unpaid rent and attorney’s fees if they take a tenant out of shelter or motel housing.
 This guarantee eliminates the perception of risk.
 Supportive services and permanent rental subsidy are still necessary to keep the family or individual stably housed.

 The Seattle Landlord Liaison Project is a role model for Massachusetts.
 They have successfully housed hundreds of families over the last five years for far less than the cost of motels.
 Similar programs are in place in parts of Pennsylvania and Virginia.